Customize Ink/Stitch

 Install Thread Color Palettes

-Ink/Stitch comes with a lot of thread manufacturer color palettes which can be installed into Inkscape.
-This allows to build the designs with the correct colors in mind.
-Colors will appear in the PDF-Output and will also be included into your embroidery file, if your file format supports it.
+Ink/Stitch comes with many thread manufacturer color palettes which can be installed.
+This allows you to build designs with the correct colors in mind.
+Colors will appear in the PDF file and will also be included into your machine embroidery file, if the file format supports it.

 Read more